 Edwards Center Pocket Housing

-Currently under construction, Rowell Brokaw Architects was the design team for this new concept of innovative pocket housing.
-Located in Aloha, Oregon just west of Portland—the Aloha Project is the first of its kind in the Portland area, disability advocates say, and will include 10 homes.
+The Aloha Project is a pocket neighborhood with innovative family housing.
+According to disability advocates, it is the first of its kind in the Portland area and will include 10 homes.
 Five will be three- to five-bedroom houses.
-The other five will be 900-square-foot "mother-in-law" cottages that sit behind the larger residencies.
-Some will be families of children with disabilities.
-Some will be families whose adult children choose to live alone, but nearby.
-And some will be shared housing or other combinations based on preference.
+The other five will be 900-square-foot "mother-in-law" cottages or ADUs that sit behind the larger residencies.
+Some houses will be for families of children with disabilities.
+And some will be for families whose adult children choose to live alone but nearby.
+While others will be shared housing or other combinations based on preference.
+Thus far two of the eight buildings have been constructed.

 The Aloha project is the vision of the Washington County-based Edwards Center which opened its doors in the early 1970s as a response to that era's trend: big, impersonal institutions.
 Today, the nonprofit provides housing, employment and other individualized services for developmentally disabled adults in 18 locations across the Portland area.
 Their properties include single-family homes, duplexes and apartments, all with overnight staffing and 24 hour support available.